 The answer goes like this: Traditionally, dE has been called a “differential” and interpreted as a small change in E resulting from some unspecified small step in state space.
 It’s hard to think of dE as being a function at all, let alone a function of state, because the step is arbitrary.
 The magnitude and direction of the step are unspecified.

-In contrast, dE is to be interpreted as a machine that says: If you give me a vector that precisely specifies the direction and magnitude of a step in state space, I’ll give you the resulting change in E. If we apply this machine to an uncertain input we will get an uncertain output.
-But that doesn’t mean that the machine is arbitrary.
-The machine itself is completely non-arbitrary.
-The machine is a function of state.
+In contrast, dE is to be interpreted as a machine that says: If you give me an input vector ΔX that precisely specifies the direction and magnitude of a step in state space, I’ll give you the resulting change in E. In equation 1 the input vector is not yet specified, so the change in E is not yet specified – that doesn’t mean that the machine is vague or ill-defined.
+The machine itself is a completely well-defined function of state.

-By way of analogy: An ordinary matrix M is a machine that says: If you give me an input vector I, I will give you an output vector O, namely O=(M I).
+By way of analogy: An ordinary matrix M is a machine that says: If you give me an input vector ΔX, I will give you an output vector O, namely O=(M ΔX).
 When talking about M, we have several choices:

 This analogy is very tight.
-Indeed, at every point in state space, dE can be represented by a row vector.
-That’s the same as saying it can be represented by a non-square matrix.
-In the example we have been considering, the state of the system is assumed to be known as a function of four variables (S and the three components of X) so the gradient will be a matrix one row and four columns.
+Indeed, at every point in state space, dE can be represented by non-square matrix.
+In the example we have been considering, the state of the system is assumed to be known as a function of D=4 variables (S and the three components of X) so the gradient will be a matrix one row and four columns.